-Sam Poo Kong provides a wide parking area for visitors.
+Sam Poo Kong provides a huge parking area for visitors.
 Basic facilities include toilets, an information center, a nursery room, disable friendly access.
 Visitors don’t have to worry about finding food and drinks because there’s a food court inside the temple premises.
 There are also souvenir shops for souvenir hunting.

 How To Get To Sam Poo Kong Temple